 Visiting Palma City takes many people by surprise, particularly those who may only be familiar with places such as Magaluf or Palma Nova.
-Palma City is steeped in a rich cultural history supported by a beautiful gothic cathedral and castle by the name of Bellver.
-This was built in the thirteenth century and is a must visit for anyone who has a strong interest in either religion, history or both.
+Palma City is steeped in a rich cultural history supported by a beautiful Gothic cathedral and castle by the name of Bellver.
+This was built in the 13th century and is a must visit for anyone who has a strong interest in either religion, history, or both.
 Another place of particular interest is the Old Town, which gives a real taste of Palma's past and offers a strong Arabic influence in the architecture and culture.

-There are some great Waterparks and fun places to visit whilst staying at any of the main resorts.
+There are some great waterparks and fun places to visit whilst staying at any of the main resorts.
 At the main Alcudia resort is the Hidropark, which is the only such place on the north of the island.
-As well as the exhilarating water sports there is a fifty four hole golf course and lots of other activities such as paint balling and trampolining.
-Similarly Magaluf has the Western Waterpark to offer with a range of pools for people of different swimming abilities as well as regular diving displays by professionals.
+As well as the exhilarating water sports there is a 54-hole golf course and lots of other activities such as paint balling and trampolining.
+Similarly Magaluf has the Western Waterpark to offer, with a range of pools for people of different swimming abilities as well as regular diving displays by professionals.

-For more of a quiet, relaxing break, holidaymakers staying at a hotel in Majorca can explore the leafy, verdant countryside of the island such as the quiet and picturesque Deia or Valledemossa, a town high up in the mountains that was one home to Chopin.
-The Caves of Drach, in Porto Cristo are another highlight, offering a completely different perspective to the island, cool and eerie with a real sense of drama.
+The Caves of Drach, in Porto Cristo are another highlight, offering a completely different perspective to the island: cool and eerie with a real sense of drama.

 Of course, many people travelling to Majorca will be heading to the party town of Magaluf, known for its vibrant nightlife and outstanding clubbing.
 Holidaymakers visiting here will be spoilt for choice with a vast array of bars, clubs and places to eat out.
 Magaluf is situated on a beach that is lined with bars.
-Away from the sea front there are many tourist shops and hotels to stay.
+Away from the seafront there are many tourist shops and hotels in which to stay.